rl1987/trickster.dev/tricksterblog/content/post/abusing-goat-mobile-api-for-data-scraping.md

-When we get the slug, scrape the two other endpoints for product template and pricing/availability/product condition data (a `requests.Session` object is used to keep the HTTP headers and proxy settings between requests).
+When we get the slug, scrape the two other endpoints for product template and pricing/availability/product condition data (a `requests.Session` object is used to keep the HTTP headers, cookies and proxy settings between requests).
 Since GOAT is a two-sided marketplace that allows reselling of used or defective shoes we also grab the fields about shoe and box condition.
 Data is merged into Python `dict` and written out into CSV file.